Pregnancy After Tubal Ligation – Is It Possible?

 What Are the Chances of Getting Pregnant After Tubal Ligation Procedure?

 Tubal ligation is considered to be a near-foolproof method for preventing pregnancy.
-There is a 1 in 1000 chance of getting pregnant after the first year.
-While performing a tubal ligation surgery, the surgeon cuts, and seals or ties the fallopian tubes.
+There is a one in 1000 chance of getting pregnant after the first year.
+While performing a tubal ligation surgery, the surgeon cuts and seals or ties the fallopian tubes.
 Pregnancy can occur if the fallopian tubes grow back after the procedure.
 In some cases, pregnancy can also occur if the doctor performs the surgery incorrectly.
 After the fifth year, however, the chances of getting pregnant may increase.
-The changes of getting pregnant after undergoing a tubal ligation procedure also depend on the age of a woman.
-A woman who is below the age of 28, has a 5% chance of getting pregnant after undergoing this procedure.
-On the other hand, an older woman has only 1-2% chances of getting pregnant.
+So, can you get pregnant with tubes tied?
+The chances of getting pregnant after undergoing a tubal ligation procedure depend on the age of a woman too.
+A woman who is below the age of 28 has a 5% chance of getting pregnant after undergoing this procedure.
+On the other hand, an older woman has only a 1-2% chance of getting pregnant.
 Furthermore, if a woman does conceive after a tubal ligation procedure, there will be a risk of an ectopic pregnancy.
 An ectopic pregnancy is a medical emergency as it could cause the fallopian tube to rupture and lead to bleeding.

 Reasons for a Tubal Ligation Procedure Failure